MartinThoma/hwrt/README.md

 ## Handwriting Recognition Toolkit

-A toolkit for handwriting recognition.
+A toolkit for handwriting recognition (HWR).
 Especially on-line HWR.
+It was developed for the bachelor's thesis of Martin Thoma.

 ### Version history